EtoDemerzel0427/LangLawyer/README.md

 # LangLawyer

 Small C++ snippets exploring language features and build mechanics.
-The repository is organised into self-contained subdirectories and is wired up with CMake and Conan so you can reproduce builds across different machines.
+The repository is organized into self-contained subdirectories and is wired up with CMake and Conan so you can reproduce builds across different machines.

 ## Requirements

 - CMake 3.29+
-- A C++20-capable compiler (e.g. clang, Apple clang, or GCC)
+- A C++20-capable compiler (tested with clang / Apple clang; GCC should work; MSVC is not currently supported)
 - [`uv`](https://docs.astral.sh/uv/) for Python toolchain management
 - Git